- Do I need a Pennsylvania driver's license to buy a car in PA?

 - $30,000 for injury or death of more than one person in an accident

 - $5,000 for damage to property of another person

 You may want to get higher limits to better protect yourself and your assets.
-Also if you have a lien holder on your vehicle they will normally require you to have collision coverage and comprehensive coverage on the vehicle as well.
+If you have a loan on your vehicle, your lien holder will normally require you to have collision coverage and comprehensive coverage on the vehicle as well.